Play

 I am experiencing a fast progression in German.

-Want to keep improving and reach fluency faster?
+Ready and reach fluency faster?